awpratten/awpratten.github.io/content/_index.md

 ![In Action](/images/action/meWithMagicDaffodilsJuneConcertSeries.jpg)

 I am a musician and composer.
 I am interested in creating music that apply textures, guitar effects, loops, found sounds, and accidental sounds.
-While I am primarily a guitarist, I do dabble with other instruments such as double bass, my home made cajon, and piano.
+While I am primarily a guitarist, I do dabble with other instruments such as double bass, my home made Cajon, and piano.
 I also do some music programming.

 I have a sound, a tone, a music in my head that I am trying to express.
 I know this isn't unique.
 Most creative musicians will say the same thing.